Accelerating Byzantine-Robust Distributed Learning with Compressed Communication via Double Momentum and Variance Reduction: Intuition Behind Double Momentum

 where \(\mu_t = \mathbb{E}[g_t \mid \mathcal{F}_{t-1}]\) is the (possibly time-varying) true gradient at step \(t\), and \(\xi_t\) is the noise term with \(\mathbb{E}[\xi_t \mid \mathcal{F}_{t-1}] = 0\) and \(\mathrm{Var}(\xi_t \mid \mathcal{F}_{t-1}) \le \sigma^2\).

 Here \(\mathcal{F}_{t-1}\) denotes the sigma-field generated by all randomness up to time \(t-1\).
-We do **not** need to assume that \(\mu_t\) is constant or independent of the noise.
+We do not need to assume that \(\mu_t\) is constant or independent of the noise.
 The only structural assumption is the standard one for SGD-type methods: the noise sequence \((\xi_t)\) is a martingale difference with bounded conditional variance.
+For the exact variance formulas below, we further consider the homoskedastic case \(\mathrm{Var}(\xi_t \mid \mathcal{F}_{t-1}) = \sigma^2\).

 \textbf{Single momentum (conditional analysis)}